 Q: What are the different types of vein insufficiency?

-Spider veins are the small, thread-like colored veins that are most often seen on the surface of the skin.
+Spider veins are little squiggly lines that are usually seen on skin, but can sometimes cause a big ouch!
 While many people seek treatment for spider veins for cosmetic reasons, spider veins can also result in substantial discomfort, ultimately requiring therapy.

 Q: Can venous insufficiency be prevented?